Marzanna Farnicka Understanding aggression: the CICA group's multidimensional approach to aggression research

 Examples of implementing the CICA idea

-The selection of articles provided to readers was guided by the desire to reflect as fully as possible the interdisciplinary spirit of the CICA conference, which offers different perspectives on aggression and violence.
+The selection of articles made available to readers was dictated by the desire to reflect as fully as possible the interdisciplinary spirit of the CICA conference and research on aggressive behavior, which offers different perspectives on aggression and violence.

-The first two papers explore traditional forms of aggression among youth, focusing on gender differences (Marzanna Farnicka, Martha Leticia Gaeta Gonzales, Sex Differences in Adolescent Aggressive Behaviors: An Exploratory Study in Four Countries) and the growing impact of cyberbullying in everyday life (Jeysira Jacqueline Dorantes Carrión, Aggression and Psychological Effects Generated by Cyberbullying in Higher Education).
+The second paper highlights the growing impact of cyberbullying on everyday life (Jeysira Jacqueline Dorantes Carrión, Aggression and Psychological Effects Generated by Cyberbullying in Higher Education).

 Conclusion

 This collection presents the latest research from CICA Foundation scholars, focusing on factors that encourage or inhibit aggression.
-The articles cover psychological and pedagogical approaches to understanding aggression as a dimension of both individual and societal security.
-This includes both individual and interpersonal contexts, which are key to studying security culture (Piwowarski, 2024).
+The articles cover physiological, psychological, and cultural pedagogical approaches to understanding aggression (biologicaland situational bases and their complex interrelationships) as a dimension of both individual and societal safety.
+This includes both individual and interpersonal contexts, which are key to studying safety culture (Piwowarski, 2024).
+In summary, the research presented in these articles aligns with the CICA Foundation’s goals by offering valuable insights into preventing violence and promoting safety in diverse cultural and developmental contexts.
+The ongoing interdisciplinary dialogue fostered by CICA continues to deepen our understanding of aggression and its broader implications for human safety and societal well-being.

 As J. M. Ramirez (2023) stated at the LXVI CICA Security & Defense in Postmodernity Conference, “We hope to contribute, even if modestly, to the development of a more humane and informed society.”